methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-02-06-disabling-sslv3-nsx-edge-devices.md

 ---
   title: Disabling SSLv3 on NSX Edge Devices
-excerpt: "So a few months back after the Poodle attack I had a request to disable SSLv3 on the NSX Edge Gateways so I started looking around and didn't find..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 So a few months back after the Poodle attack I had a request to disable SSLv3 on the NSX Edge Gateways so I started looking around and didn't